justjinsu/opt_posco/AI_ECONOMICS_RESEARCH_PROMPT.md

 ### Subsection 4.1: Technology Transition Pathways

 The optimal technology portfolio exhibits sharp discontinuities across carbon price scenarios, revealing threshold effects in industrial decarbonization.
-Under the Net Zero 2050 scenario, hydrogen-based direct reduced iron (H$_2$-DRI) adoption commences in 2032 when carbon prices reach \$152/tCO$_2$ (Figure 3a), ultimately capturing 35\% of production capacity by 2050.
-This transition generates cumulative emissions of 613.6 MtCO$_2$ over 2025-2050—within POSCO's sectoral carbon budget allocation of 1,110 MtCO$_2$ with a 45\% compliance margin.
+Under the Net Zero 2050 scenario, carbon capture retrofits on blast furnaces become cost-effective in 2031 when allowance prices reach roughly $165/tCO$_2$, and CCUS-equipped routes expand to 51\% of output by 2050.
+Scrap-based electric arc furnaces accelerate in parallel—from 4.5\% of production in 2025 to 36\% in 2050—but realistic scrap ceilings prevent deeper electrification.
+This hybrid pathway still emits 1,189.6 MtCO$_2$ over 2025--2050, overshooting the 1,110 MtCO$_2$ carbon budget by about 7\%.

-In stark contrast, the NDCs scenario—with carbon prices plateauing at \$100/tCO$_2$ by 2050—fails to trigger H$_2$-DRI adoption entirely.
-Production remains dominated by conventional BF-BOF routes (64\% share in 2050), supplemented by scrap-based EAF (36\%).
-This technology inertia results in cumulative emissions of 757.3 MtCO$_2$, overshooting the carbon budget by 38\% (425 MtCO$_2$ excess).
-The Below 2°C scenario exhibits intermediate behavior: H$_2$-DRI adoption is delayed until 2038, achieving only 18\% market share by 2050 and resulting in a 16\% budget overshoot.
+In stark contrast, the NDCs scenario—with carbon prices capped at $100/tCO$_2$ by 2050—never deploys CCUS and leaves scrap shares near 5\%, so conventional BF--BOF routes supply 95\% of 2050 output.
+Cumulative emissions consequently reach 1,980.5 MtCO$_2$, exceeding the budget by 78\% (870 MtCO$_2$ excess).
+The Below 2$^\circ$C trajectory delivers an intermediate outcome: scrap shares rise to 36\% but CCUS remains uneconomic, leaving 64\% unabated blast furnace output and a 54\% budget overshoot (603 MtCO$_2$).

 These findings expose a critical non-linearity in carbon pricing effectiveness.
-The \$52/tCO$_2$ difference in 2030 carbon prices between Net Zero 2050 (\$150/tCO$_2$) and Below 2°C scenarios (\$80/tCO$_2$) translates to a 17-year delay in H$_2$-DRI adoption and 180 MtCO$_2$ of excess cumulative emissions.
-This threshold effect reflects the lumpy nature of steel industry investments: blast furnace relining cycles occur every 15-20 years, creating discrete decision windows where carbon price levels either trigger or foreclose technology switching.
-Once a conventional blast furnace is rebuilt, path dependency locks in high emissions for its entire operating lifetime—a phenomenon absent from smooth marginal abatement cost curves commonly used in policy analysis \citep{Griffin2020industrial}.
+The $70/tCO$_2$ difference in 2035 carbon prices between Net Zero 2050 ($225/tCO$_2$) and Below 2$^\circ$C ($155/tCO$_2$) determines whether POSCO invests in CCUS during the 2030 blast-furnace relining window.
+Once relinings proceed without capture, path dependency locks in high emissions for another investment cycle—a phenomenon absent from smooth marginal abatement cost curves commonly used in policy analysis \citep{Griffin2020industrial}.

 [Continue with economic interpretation...]